Boy, do I ever identify with Elf!

 I bet most adoptees and foster kids do, too, for you see, Elf was adopted.

-Buddy (Will Ferrell) was dropped off at the North Pole as a toddler and raised to adulthood among Santa’s elves.
-Bob Newhart plays the kindly Elf father who parents him.
+Buddy (Will Ferrell) is dropped off at the North Pole as a toddler and raised to adulthood among Santa’s elves.
+Bob Newhart is his adoptive dad.

-Elf was increasingly frustrated at the North Pole.
-He just didn’t fit in and felt like a square peg in a round hole.
-Trying, trying to fit in, but he just couldn’t.
-He was physically huge, not tiny like the other elves.
-He was loud, awkward, clumsy and couldn’t make toys turn out right.
+Elf just didn’t fit in and felt like a square peg in a round hole.
+Trying, trying to fit in, but just couldn’t.
+He was physically huge, loud, awkward, clumsy and couldn’t make toys turn out right.

 And, the feelings of not belonging intensify.

-Adoptive and foster parents, please know this reality for your child and that your child will likely sense this “not belonging” during extended family Christmas and Hannakuh events.
+Adoptive and foster parents, please know this reality for your child and that your child will likely sense this “not belonging” during extended family Christmas celebrations.